 Migration from Cloud KMS

-Use External Secrets Operator to read from both during transition:
+External Secrets Operator makes this painless because it can read from both backends at once during the transition:

 apiVersion: external-secrets.io/v1beta1